jmshearer/UselessBoxWithLED/README.md

 This unit provides a great platform for education; it can cost less than $10 per unit and can be used for a variety of lessons.
 Here are some suggestions for additional areas of expansion:

 1. **Customize the case** (easy) - Add a name or instruction text on the top of the case.
 2. **Customize the LED colors** (easy) - What color says "good" and "bad" to you?
 Customize the predefined color constants.
+[Here's a source for finding RGB values](https://www.w3schools.com/colors/colors_picker.asp)
 4. **Add additional random sequences** (5th-7th grade) - Increase the random number range and randomly select additional sequences.
 Should it move slower?
 Faster?
 Does it poke out slightly, retract, and then wait for a second before springing out to shut off the switch?
 Think about an animal popping out of a hole to grab a piece of food--how would it behave?
 How does this organic behavior translate to a mechanical device?
 5. **Add additional non-random sequences** (6th grade+) - Does the box get upset after you throw the switch too many times?
 Does it start ignoring repeated flips?
 Maybe there's an Easter Egg when a specific on/off sequence is detected.
 7. **Use the BLE/WIFI antenna** (9th grade+) - Control the device from your phone or over the Internet.
 Perhaps the LED becomes an indicator of some signal on the Internet (stock market, weather, etc) or maybe the switch actually does something in the real world.
 The possibilities are endless.